 These lemons grow all over the world, except for a few Mediterranean countries, Italy and Spain, and it resembles the Lisbon Lemon.
 There have been many different types of this lemon that have been grown over the years.
 These lemons do contain seeds, and there is a noticeable difference between the Eureka Lemon compared to the other lemons.
 The Eureka Lemon has a nipple on the end of it.
 These lemon trees do not bear any thorns on them, and the tree will bear fruit year-round.
 Many growers choose to grow this type of lemon for this reason, as it is one of their favorite lemon options.
 These lemons are practically in every store.
 The earliest recorded growth was in 1858 and was grown in L.A., California.

 8. Fino Citron Lemon

-The Fino Citron Lemon is closest to the Verna Lemons but are smaller and contain less juice.
+The Fino Citron Lemon is closest to the Verna Lemons but is smaller and contains less juice.
 The tree contains many thorns and is not the easiest to pick off the tree.
-These lemons are acidic and taste very good and are fruitful two times per year.
-Another reason this is not the most famous lemon is due to the high volume of seed within the fruit.
+These lemons are acidic and taste very good, and are fruitful two times per year.
+Another reason this is not the most famous lemon is due to the high volume of seeds within the fruit.

 9. Greek Citron Lemon